veltzer/demos-python/src/exercises/basic/yield/exercise.md

+# Yield

-Create a function that yields some data and demostrate how to extract that data from the function.
+Create a function that yields some data and demonstrate how to extract that data from the function.